viktorlott/arithmetic-computation/README.md

 Lets define it as: $$RoundDown(x) = \lceil x - 0.5 \rceil$$

+### Logical expressions
 We can now move over to more logical operators.
 We begin with $True(x)$.
 Its codomain looks like this.

 $$True(x) = \begin{cases} 1 & \text{if } x > 0 \\
 0 & \text{if } x \leq   0\end{cases}$$

+>I've later discovered that these functions I'm defining here are often called **step function, heaviside function, boxcar function**.
+>They are often defined using piece-wise functions.
+The main difference here is that I'm saying that 0 is part of the negative number line.

 Lets define it as: $$True(x) = 1 - 0^{|x|+x}$$